Joe Scarnati: Role in Pennsylvania sexual assault legislation

 As the Senate President Pro Tempore, Scarnati blocked attempts to reform the state's statute of limitations for child sexual assault.
 Some of Scarnati's former staff and the wife of Drew Crompton, his prior chief of staff, worked at Long, Nyquist and Associates, a Harrisburg lobbying firm of whom the Pennsylvania Catholic Conference, the church's statewide public policy arm, is a client.
 As of 2019, the Catholic Church had spent over $5 million toward lobbying in Pennsylvania to keep current restrictions in place as to when sexual abuse victims can file charges against their abusers.

 Scarnati became involved in a federal probe when he, along with Long Nyquist & Associates, accepted money from a fake firm run by the FBI.
 Scarnati received $5,000 from an undercover agent in June 2010 and picked up a $17,500 contribution from Long Nyquist's political action committee.
 Both Long and Nyquist are former senior aides for senate Republican leaders with strong ties to Scarnati.
 While the probe caught others who were accused of agreeing to official action in exchange for money, neither Scarnati nor Long Nyquist were charged with doing so.

-In early 2019, Scarnatti's office agreed to the Senate's paying over $23 thousand in legal expenses for a former employee accused of sexual misconduct, according to documents acquired via a public records request.
+In early 2019, Scarnatti's office agreed to the Senate's paying over $23,000 in legal expenses for a former employee accused of sexual misconduct, according to documents acquired via a public records request.
 The employee had resigned in late 2017 among allegations that he sexually harassed two female subordinates, including texting them photos of feces and male genitals.

 Charles Kaza, priest of the St. Tobias Parish in Scarnati's hometown of Brockway, was removed in May 2019 over sexual abuse allegations.
+Kaza was reinstated a year later after the allegations could not be substantiated.

 Tenure

 In May 2006, Robert Jubelirer and David Brightbill, the Republicans' two top leaders were defeated in the primary election, victims of the legislative pay raise fallout.
 Scarnati narrowly won the race to replace Jubelirer against veteran lawmakers Stewart Greenleaf and Jeffrey Piccola.

 Upon the death of Lieutenant Governor Catherine Baker Knoll on November 12, 2008, Scarnati assumed the position of Lieutenant Governor of Pennsylvania.
 He served as acting Lieutenant Governor until he was sworn into office on Wednesday, December 3, 2008.
 He did not seek election to the post in 2010, and was succeeded as Lieutenant Governor by Jim Cawley.

 Scarnati played a lead role in representing Republicans during Pennsylvania's 2009 budget impasse, and harshly criticized Governor Rendell's leadership style and priorities.
-He was seen as "the de facto opposition leader to Rendell."
+He was seen as "the de facto opposition leader to Rendell".

 On election night of 2020, Scarnati was one of two state senators who called for the resignation of Pennsylvania Secretary of State Kathy Boockvar, whom they said had "fundamentally altered" the state's election conduct by allowing county boards to give voters an opportunity to re-do their ballots if they were rejected.